 My Say My Way – inclusive voice platform for complex learners

-My Say My Way (MSMW) is a CESE-led initiative to develop a suite of accessible student voice tools to collect data on the educational experience and wellbeing of students with disability and/or complex learning needs.
-MSMW will develop the department's inclusive voice platform.
+My Say My Way (MSMW) is a pioneering NSW Department of Education initiative led by CESE, in partnership with Inclusion and Wellbeing, to develop a suite of accessible student voice tools to collect data on the educational experience, and wellbeing at school of students with disability and/or complex learning needs.

 • Schools have told us they experience an equity gap for students with disability.